planoe/size-calculator/README.md

 ### Get a prediction

-Based on an input brand, category and measurement it provides one or more size labels that would fit.
+Based on a brand, category and measurement it provides one or more size labels that best fit.

 ```
 GET /prediction?brand=calvin-klein&category=dresses&measurement=32